AI in College Admissions Research: 4 Major Studies

 Where the studies agree

-Across very different methods, four findings converge.
+Across very different methods, five findings converge.

 Where they disagree — or look at it differently